MotiBanks/c_projects/README.md

 But here, the puzzle asks us to do a logical right shift on a signed integer.

-### 🔍 Step-by-step logic
+## **🔍 Step-by-step logic**

-> ### **Step 1:** Start with an arithmetic right shift
+## **Step 1:** Start with an arithmetic right shift

 We could just do:

 `x >> n`

-…but this is not what the puzzle wants.
+But this is not what the puzzle wants....

 Arithmetic right shift will always preserves the sign bit, which for negative numbers is 1.

 Logical right shift fills with zeros.